Guide: Executing a test case

 To complete click on Confirm.
 Doing so creates your conformance statement that you should now see listed.

 This display also highlights for you the testing results you have up to now for this conformance statement.
-As you just created this you see that you have zero test cases marked as “passed” (there will be a single “undefined” result).
+As you just created this you see that you have zero test cases marked as “passed” (there will be a single “incomplete” result).

 To view the conformance statement’s details, click on its row from the table.
 Doing so will bring up the description of its configuration as well as list the test cases that are available for execution: